clowwindy/shadowsocks-libev/README.md

                                   (not available in redir mode)

        [-b <local_address>]       Local address to bind.
+                                  For servers: Specify the local address to use while this server is making outbound
+                                  connections to remote servers on behalf of the clients.
+                                  For clients: Specify the local address to use while this client is making outbound
+                                  connections to the server.

        [-u]                       Enable UDP relay.
                                   (TPROXY is required in redir mode)